LitzN/hennastyles/README.md

         This part of the navigation bar is displayed in full on larger screens but toggles on small screens.
         On small screens a home link is also displayed.
 - __Delivery banner__ reminds user of the free delivery limit, which may incentivise them to buy more.
-- __Pattern Borders__ decorate most pages, they are reminiscent of patterns created with henna and fits the site theme.
+- __Pattern Borders__ decorate most pages, they are reminiscent of patterns created with henna and fit the site theme.
 - Footer
     - Contains links to social media
 - Toasts